-The Master Plan Node Steering Committee, which consisted of four members of the Planning Commission, meet three times to discuss revisions to the master plan vision of the neighborhood nodes.
-The Steering Committee when through each node individually to discuss specific strategies.
+The Master Plan Node Steering Committee, which consisted of four (4) members of the Planning Commission, met three (3) times to discuss revisions to the Master Plan vision of the neighborhood nodes.
+The Steering Committee went through each node individually to discuss specific strategies.

-- First Meeting: Revised node intent statement and an individual review of Nodes A-I. - Second meeting: Draft revised node intent statement language and an individual review of Nodes J-U. - Third meeting: Final revisions and review of the Dequindre and Long Lake concept plan.

-The Steering Committee drafted a revised node intent statement, revised language for each node, and provided direction on concept plans.
+- First Meeting: Revised node intent statement and an individual review of Nodes A-I. - Second meeting: Draft revised node intent statement language and an individual review of Nodes J-U. • Third meeting: Final revisions and review of the Dequindre and Long Lake concept plan. - The Steering Committee drafted a revised node intent statement, revised language for each node, and provided direction on concept plans.